scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 ### Recommendations

-* You should confirm that the replica count of the Auditor and Envoy pods in the `scalardl-audit-custom-values.yaml` file is equal to the number of nodes in the `scalardlpool`.
+* You should set the replica count of the Auditor and Envoy pods in the `scalardl-audit-custom-values.yaml` file, which should be equal to the number of nodes in the `scalardlpool`.
+Otherwise, there is a chance for resource shortage for pod creation.
 * You should keep an equal number of pods for Envoy, Ledger and Auditor.

 ### Steps